adarshme/NSE-Stocks-App/README.md

 # NSE-Stocks-App
 Cross Platform App to quickly get real-time information about your stocks through a *CLI* or *GUI*.

-> The *National Stock Exchange of India Limited* (NSE) is the leading stock exchange of India, located in Mumbai .
+> The *National Stock Exchange of India Limited* (NSE) is the leading stock exchange of India, located in Mumbai.

 You need Python 3 installed.
 Instructions to add your stocks and run the program are given [below](https://github.com/InfernoCoder11/NSE-Stocks-App#instructions-).